-Getting the good stuff on the road.
+Getting the good stuff on the road, five days a week

 We know not everyone can reach us so we run two outreach programs, and get on the road to visit schools when we can.